HariSekhon/Knowledge-Base/coder.md

 Self-hosted enterprise Dev environments.

-- open-core freemium model
+- Open-core model
-- expensive to license - the price isn't on the website, you have to contact Sales which should give you a hint!
+- Enterprise is expensive to license - the price isn't on the website, you have to contact Sales which should give you a hint!

 ### Disabling SSH